Lesson Contents

 action 4.0 cli command "no shut"

 The applet is called “INTERFACE_DOWN” and the event is a syslog pattern that matches the text when an interface goes down.
-When this occurs, we run a number of commands.
+When this occurs, we run some commands.
 What happens is that whenever someone shuts the interface, EEM will do a “no shut” on it.

 R2#debug event manager action cli